Tiago-Minuzzi/HamleTE/README.md

 ### Basic usage <a name="basic"></a>

-After activating FlowTE's conda environment, for genomes your transcriptomes, you can simply run:
+After activating FlowTE's conda environment, for genomes or transcriptomes, you can simply run:

 `python3 flowTE.py -f genome.fasta`